Gordon25/tp/docs/UserGuide.md

 sections you can find in SoConnect!
 </div>

-For example, after you specified [`clist`](#listing-all-contacts-clist):
+For example, after you specify [`clist`](#listing-all-contacts-clist):
 ![Success Message](images/demo-screenshots/successMessage.png)
-SoConnect will tell you that it has successfully listed all contacts!
+SoConnect will notify you that it has successfully listed all contacts!

 <br>

-However, when the command you entered does not fulfill the _Command Format_ specified in [Features](#features), an **error message** will be shown on the message box instead.
+However, when the command you entered does not follow the _Command Format_ specified in [Features](#features), an **error message** will be shown on the message box instead.

 For example, after you specified [`cview`](#viewing-a-contact-cview) **without** specifying which contact to view:
 ![Error Message](images/demo-screenshots/invalidCommand.png)
-SoConnect will tell you that the _Command Format_ is invalid!
+SoConnect will warn you that the _Command Format_ is invalid!

 --------------------------------------------------------------------------------------------------------------------
 ## Quick start